edburns/azure-docs/articles/openshift/howto-deploy-java-openliberty-app.md

 1. Create the cluster by following the steps in [Create an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-create-cluster).
    > [!NOTE]
    > Though the "Get a Red Hat pull secret" step is labeled as optional, **it is required for this article**.
-The pull secret enables your Azure Red Hat OpenShift cluster to find the Open Liberty operator.
+The pull secret enables your Azure Red Hat OpenShift cluster to find the Open Liberty Operator.
    >
    > If you plan to run memory-intensive applications on the cluster, specify the proper virtual machine size for the worker nodes using the `--worker-vm-size` parameter.
 For example, `Standard_E4s_v3` is the minimum virtual machine size to install the Elasticsearch Operator on a cluster.
 Refer to the following for further details:
    > * [Azure CLI to create a cluster](https://docs.microsoft.com/cli/azure/aro?view=azure-cli-latest#az-aro-create)